bootstrapworld/codemirror-blocks/doc/stylesheet.md

         @border-color: block;

-- **editing-border-color**: The border color for the block you are currently at.
+- **focus-border-color**: The border color for the block you are currently focused on.
+(When you navigate with the arrow keys, you are changing which block is focused.)

-        @editing-border-color: orange;
+        @focus-border-color: orange;

 - **error-border-color**: The border color for a block containing an error, such as [FILL].